What is brand strategy and how to make a lasting impact?

 Step 4: Choice of communication axes and marketing levers

-How to reach your audience according to your positioning (top-of-the-range, organic, etc.)?
+How to reach your audience according to the brand position of your business (top-of-the-range, organic, etc.)?

 There is also a trend in storytelling.
-It's a method based on telling your story, to underline your sympathy capital and arouse emotions towards your products or services.
+It's a method based on telling the story of your business, to underline your sympathy capital and arouse emotions towards your company, products, or services.

 But there is also content marketing (writing white papers, blog articles, etc.) and the inevitable natural referencing.
 Your target audience must be able to find you on Google to get to know your brand!